Hydra-Chain/hydragon-nodee/README.md

 There are different options on how and where the secrets to be stored but we recommend storing the keys encrypted on your local file system and maintaining offline backups.
 To generate these keys, use the following command, which encrypts them locally:

 ```
-hydra secrets init --chain-id 8844 --data-dir node-secrets
+hydra secrets init --chain-id 4488 --data-dir node-secrets
 ```

-This command initiates the creation of your node's secrets for a testnet chain with ID 8844, storing them in a directory named node-secrets.
+This command initiates the creation of your node's secrets for the HydraChain with ID 4488, storing them in a directory named node-secrets.
 During this process, you'll confirm each secret and establish a password for file encryption.

 Successful execution results in a summary of your generated and initialized secrets, including your public key (address), BLS public key, and node ID.